Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 This editing kit will be familiar to users of the [legacy HEK][hek] for [Halo: Custom Edition][h1#custom-edition-pc] released by Gearbox in 2003.
 However, this rerelease has received [significant updates and fixes](#what-39-s-new) including a complete source [tag set][tags] for the game's stock maps.
 Some features from [Halo 2 tools][h2ek] and later have even been backported.
 The tools can also receive further updates over time owing to their distribution via [Steam][].

-These tools are based on the internal tools originally created by Bungie during the game's development but have been updated and sometimes trimmed down for public use.
+These tools are based on the original internal tools created by Bungie during the game's development.
+They have been updated over the years as Halo changed hands, and are now available again in a trimmed-down state for public use.

 Using the H1A-EK to author content for H1CE rather than H1A is not officially supported due to the amount of changes in the engine. **Use at your own risk.**

 # What's new?
-If you're coming from the legacy [HEK][hek] for Custom Edition you may be wondering what's new and great about the updated H1A tools and engine.
+If you're coming from the legacy [HEK][hek] for Custom Edition or earlier versions of MCC you may be wondering what's new and great about the updated H1A tools and engine.
 Don't worry, we've got you covered!

-Features which have been brought to Custom Edition parity from earlier versions of H1A may be mentioned below.
+The season 7 MCC update is a significant milestone for the Halo 1 engine.
+It represents the recombination of code and tags from Anniversary, Custom Edition, OG Xbox, and even Halo 2, plus countless bug fixes, quality of life improvements, and new features in the tools and game.

 ## Exporters
 * [Blitzkrieg][hek/blitzkrieg] was not rereleased.
 Use [Jointed Model Blender Toolset][tools/jointed-model-blender-toolset] or the new Tool commands for converting [Autodesk FBX](https://en.wikipedia.org/wiki/FBX) to JMS and JMA files.